L'Oréal Luxe achieved 57% sales growth for Lancôme's D2C website. How? Read case study to find out

 Marketing attribution is not what you probably think

-Marketing attribution is a crucial concept for every business, as it helps to understand which marketing efforts drive results and which do not.
+Marketing attribution is a crucial concept for every business, as it helps to understand which marketing efforts drive results and which don’t.

 By analysing attribution data, marketers can make informed budget allocation decisions to achieve the highest return on their advertising investments.
 At the same time, advertising platforms such as Google Ads, Facebook Ads, and others use attribution data as feedback to improve their targeting and bidding algorithms.